zhufuyi/sponge/assets/create-web-project.md

 make run
 ```

-Open http://localhost:8080/apis/swagger/index.html to request the interface again and it returns data properly.
+Open http://localhost:8080/apis/swagger/index.html to request the interface again, and it returns data properly.

 <br>